If you have young children, try these simple yet thoughtful Martin Luther King Jr Day activities.

 - Printable PDF file designed by Urban Bliss

-Martin Luther King Jr. Day Activity Instructions:
+Martin Luther King Jr. Day Activity Instructions

 2. Have your child cut out the clouds around the outlines.
+Depending on your child's age, you can help them with this part.

 3. Talk with your child about their own dreams.
 Then have them write a few out on the blank clouds.
 There are no right or wrong answers here.
 Your child can write out their career dreams, what they hope to accomplish that day, what they wish for the world...
 Any wishes, goals, or dreams are okay here.